ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/pt-br.md

 [^editor-precise-rotation]: Missing precise angle rotation.
 [^incompatibilities]: Some editor features will cause beatmaps to play incorrectly in stable — will be fixed soon.
 [^stable-chat]: Messages can take up to 15 seconds to arrive.
-[^countdown-timers-stable]: Set a countdown using a command, no automatic start.
+[^countdown-timers-stable]: Set a countdown using a comme, no automatic start.
 [^countdown-timers-lazer]: Set a countdown from the game UI to automatically start the match.
 [^queue-modes]: Turn on to allow anyone in a lobby to queue new beatmaps, a.k.a. "host rotate".